directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson46.md

 ## Exercise 3: Selfie Time

 {{<card header="**Script**">}}
-The photo shows a young woman with long blonde hair taking a selfie outside.<br/>
+The photo shows a young woman with long golden blonde hair taking a selfie outside.<br/>
 She's rocking a wide-brimmed black hat and big round glasses with dark frames. <br/>
 Her outfit includes a light green camisole with a leafy pattern and a gray knit cardigan that has slipped off her shoulders and is just hanging on her arms. <br/>
-You can tell she's got a good sense of style, mixing casual and trendy.<br/>
+You can tell she's got a good sense of style, mixing casual and trendy clothes and accessories.<br/>
-In the selfie, she’s sticking out her tongue and her gaze looks upwards to the left, deliberately avoiding eye contact with the camera.<br/>
+In the selfie, she’s sticking her tongue out and gazing upwards to the left, deliberately avoiding eye contact with the camera.<br/>
 Looks like she's trying to be goofy on purpose.<br/>
 With her right arm extended to hold the camera and her left hand flashing a peace sign, her confident and cheeky pose adds to her charm.<br/>
 <br/>
-(128 words)
+(130 words)
 {{</card>}}